-The Department of Radiology at Stanford University School of Medicine is searching for a full-time faculty in the Division of Breast Imaging.
-This appointment will be open rank in the Clinician Educator (CE), Medical Center Line (MCL) or University Tenure Line (UTL).
-The major criteria for appointment in the Clinician Educator Line is excellence in the overall mix of clinical care and clinical teaching appropriate to the programmatic need the individual is expected to fulfill.
-The major criteria for appointment for faculty in the Medical Center Line is excellence in the overall mix of clinical care, teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
-The predominant criteria for appointment for faculty in the University Tenure Line is a major commitment to research and teaching.
-Faculty rank and line will be determined by the qualifications and experience of the successful candidate.
+The Department of Radiology at Stanford University School of Medicine is searching for a full-time faculty for the Division of Breast Imaging.
+This appointment would be in the Clinician Educator Line at the Clinical Instructor, Clinical Assistant Professor, Clinical Associate Professor, or Clinical Professor level.
+The major criteria for appointment for faculty in the Clinician Educator Line shall be excellence in clinical care and teaching, as well as institutional service appropriate to the programmatic need the individual is expected to fulfill.
+Faculty rank will be determined by the qualifications and experience of the successful candidate.

 Stanford Hospitals and Clinics performs breast imaging at two diagnostic sites and at associated screening locations.
-The diagnostic site on Stanford University campus will soon expand to create a state-of-the-art breast imaging patient environment and allow for clinical growth.
-Stanford is also an NCI-designated Cancer Center, recognized for scientific leadership, resources and research.
-Exceptional opportunities exist for breast imaging research within the department and across the institution.
-Within the department, novel research is focused on early cancer detection, biomedical imaging informatics, molecular imaging and radiological sciences.
-Stanford has also recently launched the Precision Health and Integrated Diagnostics (PHIND) Center, dedicated to precision health and integrated diagnostics.
+The diagnostic site on Stanford University campus is currently undergoing expansion to create a state-of-the-art breast imaging patient environment and allow for clinical growth.
+Stanford is an NCI-designated Cancer Center, recognized for cancer scientific leadership, resources and research.
+Stanford Hospital & Clinics is also expanding its hospital facilities to accommodate new medical technology and increased capacity needs.
+The new facilities, to be completed in 2019, will feature individual patient rooms, an enlarged Level-1 trauma center and Emergency Department, and new surgical, diagnostic and treatment rooms.

-This position will entail clinical, teaching, and research activities in the Breast Imaging Division.
-Candidates must have an MD or MD/PhD degree(s) or equivalent, be American Board of Radiology certified or eligible, have completed a minimum 6-month fellowship in Breast Imaging, be credentialed in mammography as required by MQSA, and have a California Medical license prior to appointment start date.
+The position will be in the clinical, teaching and service activities of the Breast Imaging Division.
+Candidates must be American Board of Radiology certified or eligible, have completed a minimum 6-month fellowship in Breast Imaging, be credentialed in mammography as required by MQSA, and have a California Medical license prior to appointment start date.
 The successful candidate must have the ability to interpret digital breast tomosynthesis (DBT) screening and diagnostic mammograms, breast ultrasounds and breast MRI examinations, and be able to perform core biopsies and preoperative needle localizations using x-ray, ultrasound and MRI guidance.
 The position typically requires a small component of general radiology coverage.